 Remember, there are two parties to the transaction.
 What will the buyer need from you in order to feel comfortable with the transaction?
 The buyer will have three main concerns:

 Have I been given information that is 100% complete and accurate?

 Buying a treatment center is a big decision for a buyer, and a lot of money is involved.
 Buyers need to feel comfortable that they have placed the appropriate value on your business.
 Complete and accurate financials are critical in this respect as they serve as the basis for calculating value.
 Most credible buyers will want confidence that the value they’re placing on your treatment center will hold up under the scrutiny (and expense) of due diligence.

 Will the seller continue to focus their energy on the business while the transaction is proceeding?

-Naturally, this process is time consuming and distracting.
-But if business falls off during the transaction, the buyer could come back and ask for a lower valuation, which would not be in the seller’s best interest.
+Naturally, this process is time-consuming and distracting.
+But if the business falls off during the transaction, the buyer could come back and ask for a lower valuation, which would not be in the seller’s best interest.
 Maintain your focus on running the business to ensure a positive outcome for all parties.

 Are there any issues lurking in the shadows that could affect the value of the business?

 The further you go into a transaction, the more important the issue of trust becomes.
 If either party feels uncomfortable, the transaction is in jeopardy and significant time and money have gone to waste.
 Communication is critical.
 Proceed cautiously – get all of your questions answered, and remember to see things from the buyer’s point of view.
 You have poured your heart and soul into building your treatment center.
 Make sure you walk away with more than just a big payday.